SaiChaitanya2/FlightScope/README.txt

 =========================================
 1. Ensure you have Python (version 3.8 or higher) installed on your system.
 2. Open a terminal or command prompt.
-3. Navigate to the project root directory (CS661_data): cd path/to/CS661_data
+3. Navigate into the cloned project root directory (e.g., FlightScope or whatever you named the clone): cd FlightScope

 4. (Optional but Highly Recommended) Create a virtual environment to avoid dependency conflicts: python -m venv .venv